cloudrobotics/cloudrobotics.github.io/iccr2017/calls.md

 ---
 ## Submission

-Three categories of submissions are sollicited:
+Three categories of submissions are solicited:

 * full papers, presenting research results, limited to 6 pages in 2-column conference paper format
 * application papers (short papers 2-4 pages), presenting lessons learnt during practical field trials and/or with commercial applications in the domain of cloud robotics and cyber-physical systems